MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c2666.md

 }
 ```

-This error can be generated as a result fo compiler conformance work that was done for Visual Studio 2019 version 16.1:
+This error can be generated as a result of compiler conformance work that was done for Visual Studio 2019 version 16.1:

 - A conversion that promotes an enumeration whose underlying type is fixed to its underlying type is better than one that promotes to the promoted underlying type, if the two are different.